Analysis | What’s a Space Force, and Can Trump Really Start One?

 Satellites make much of modern warfare possible, through GPS systems, wireless communications and sophisticated weather forecasting.
 This makes satellites tempting military targets.
 The U.S. Air Force is now responsible for defending American satellites and spacecraft and wants to continue to do so.
-But President Donald Trump says the perils require a new military branch, which has come to be known as the Space Force.
-Critics say this would just add bureaucracy and costs.
+But President Donald Trump says the perils require a new military branch, which has come to be known as the Space Force; Vice President Mike Pence will provide more details in a speech today.
+Critics say adding a Space Force would just add bureaucracy and costs.
 Supporters say a new military branch is needed to prioritize U.S. defenses for the next battlefront.

 1. Is there a true military threat in space?